Jason082666/Quiztronomy/README.md

 </table>

 ## Roadmap

-- Implement RWD on the website, make it prettier on mobile

-- Enhance unit test and interation test coverage
-- Use OpenAI API to tag all the users search terms, choose the top 5 terms, and feed OpenAI to generate new quizzes, enrich system quizzes
+- Use OpenAI API to auto-tag hot quizzes, and feed OPENAI to generate more related quizzes

+- Create social community for players to exchange knowledge

 - Add more quiz type to raise user experience

-- Offer "change name" functionality for user to change their name

 - Add photo uploading functionality, and show the personalized photo during the game

-- Add "Forgot Password" functionality
+- Record user's game quiz history, let user to get the quiz from their history easily

 ## Contact Information